Alumni Council

 Frank L. Greenagel, II, RC'01, SSW'06, EJB'15

-Frank Greenagel, MPAP, LCSW, LCADC, CASAC, ICADC, ACSW, CJC, CCS, is a clinical social worker who specializes in addiction & recovery treatment.
-He is licensed in NJ, NY, and PA.
+Frank Greenagel, MPAP, MSW, LCSW, LCADC, is a clinical social worker and Rutgers alumnus specializing in addiction, trauma, suicide and recovery.
+He is licensed in New Jersey, New York and Pennsylvania.

 Daveen received her Bachelor's in Sociology from Livingston College and her MSW in 2009.
 She was invited to be a part of a first cohort of the Public Child Welfare Intensive Weekend program that was established in 2006.
 This was a new collaboration between the Department of Children and Families and Rutgers University designed to enable public child welfare professionals to pursue their MSW while continuing to work.

-Currently, Daveen is a Supervisor at the Division of Child Protection and Permanency and supervises an unit charged with developing, supporting and retaining resource (foster & adoptive) homes.
+Currently, Daveen is a Supervisor at the Division of Child Protection and Permanency and supervises an unit charged with assuring the protection of vulnerable children and families from abuse and neglect, provides guidance to staff to strengthen, stabilize, and preserve families and identify appropriate intervention and/ or services to meet the needs of the family with a focus on ensuring the safety, well-being, permanency and stability for each child.
 She is also a Field Instructor for the Baccalaureate Child Welfare Education Program (BCWEP).
-Daveen has served a Shop Steward with the Communication Workers of America Local 1037 for over ten years.
+Daveen serves as a Shop Steward and Executive Board Member with the Communication Workers of America (CWA) Local 1037.

-Outside of her professional life, Daveen loves to volunteer and serves in the R.E.A.C.H. ministry and Women's Council at the Abundant Life Family Worship Church in New Brunswick, NJ.
+Outside of her professional life, Daveen loves to volunteer and travel.
+She is a Girlz vs. World volunteer through a community based non-profit, Sharpened Mindz LLC.
+Daveen is also a founding Board member of the Imperfectly Perfect Homes LLC.
+She serves in the R.E.A.C.H. ministry and Women's Council (J.U.G.) at the Abundant Life Family Worship Church in New Brunswick, NJ.

 Kyle Smiddie, NLAW'11, SSW'11